Buchanan man charged after standoff

-A Buchanan man is in Haralson County Jail today facing charges including simple assault and illegal possession of a firearm after barricading himself in an apartment in the city during a domestic incident.
+A Buchanan man was in Haralson County Jail facing charges including simple assault and illegal possession of a firearm after barricading himself in an apartment in the city during a domestic incident.

 Buchanan police arrived at an apartment on Weatherly Street after receiving a complaint about 9:15 p.m. on Monday.
 Jessie Allen Hesler, who rented the apartment, refused to speak to the police officers and barricaded himself in the bedroom.